 beep (biennial exhibition of painting) is Wales' only large scale contemporary international painting exhibition, bringing painting out of traditional gallery spaces and into unused retail spaces in Swansea City centre.)

-Two Swansea art galleries provide the awards; elysium gallery sponsor the Main Prize whilst Mission Gallery provide the People’s Choice and are also managing the beep2014 Children’s Painting Prize running at the same time as the main exhibition.
-There will also be various workshops and artist activities throughout the show.
+Two Swansea art galleries provide the awards; elysium gallery sponsored the Main Prize whilst Mission Gallery provided the People’s Choice and also managed the beep2014 Children’s Painting Prize - which ran at the same time as the main exhibition.
+There were also various workshops and artist activities throughout the show.

-This year beep2014 forms part of Wales’ Dylan Thomas 100th Birthday Celebrations and the exhibition will take place in the sprawling former Iceland Supermarket on Swansea High Street.
+This year beep2014 formed part of Wales’ Dylan Thomas 100th Birthday Celebrations and the exhibition took place in the sprawling former Iceland Supermarket on Swansea High Street.
 The building was recently purchased and renovated by Coastal Housing Group as part of its strategy for the regeneration of High Street and is set to become a new artistic hub for the community.

 website designed by jason & becky